giry-dev/mangrove-docs/docs/web-app/trade/approve-buy.md

 1. After keying your parameters, you will have to click the "Approve and Buy" or "Approve and Sell" button.

-2. It will trigger the approval process, starting with a pop-up - make sure to tick the box allowing the infinite approval, and click "Allow [token]".
+2. It will trigger the approval process, starting with a pop-up (the box allowing the infinite approval is ticked by default).
+Then click "Allow [token]".

 import useBaseUrl from '@docusaurus/useBaseUrl';